MEGA65/open-roms/CONFIG.md

 ### `CONFIG_EDIT_STOPQUOTE`

-If enabled, STOP key terminates insert/quote mode (like on BlackBox cartridge).
+If enabled, STOP key terminates insert/quote mode (like on some _Black Box_ cartridges).

 Feature needs 12 bytes in KERNAL segment.
 If unsure - enable.